 Study Abroad Program Overview

-Study abroad at the University of Hong Kong (HKU) offers coursework in a wide range of disciplines and departments, primarily taught in English (with the exception of courses in Chinese language and literature).
+Study abroad at the top ranked University of Hong Kong (HKU) offers rigorous coursework in a wide range of disciplines and departments.
+HKU is the oldest and most prestigious institution of higher education in Hong Kong, embracing all major areas of teaching and research.
+Courses are primarily taught in English, with the exception of courses in Chinese language and literature.

 Students attend classes with international and/or host country students.

 Go to the Participants

 section to see current or past calendars.

 late August to late May